masa-umich/Rocket-Avionics/board-drivers/ADS1120/README.md

 **Params:**

 - `ADSMain` - The main driver handle
 - `readings` - The pointer to the array where the readings should be stored.
-This should be at least as long as the number of thermocouples that were passed to ADS_init
+This should be at least as long as the number of thermocouples that were passed to `ADS_init`

 **Returns:**

 - Returns 0 if retrieving the internal temperature was successful, returns 1 if the internal temperature could not be retrieved

+<a id="readallt"></a>
 ## int ADS_readAllwTimestamps(ADS_Main_t *ADSMain, ADS_Reading_t *readings)

 Get the latest temperature of all thermocouples.
 These readings are cold junction compensated using one of the connected ADS1120s.

-Readings are in the order that their corresponding thermocouple was passed to ADS_init.
+Readings are in the order that their corresponding thermocouple was passed to `ADS_init`.

 If a reading couldn't be retrieved, its error flag will be 1.
 Even if this function returns 0, some or all of the readings could not have been retrieved.
 The individual readings will reflect if they weren't successful (error flag = 1).
 If this function returns 1, then all readings are not valid, although their error flags might not reflect this.

-Just as in ADS_readIndividualwTimestamp(), the timestamps are taken when the readings are received from the ADS1120s, so they can be used to determine if readings are being updated.
+Just as in `ADS_readIndividualwTimestamp()`, the timestamps are taken when the readings are received from the ADS1120s, so they can be used to determine if readings are being updated.

 ```c